 It depends.
-If your household income qualifies you for cost-sharing reductions as well as a premium tax credit, you will probably get a better deal with a silver level plan.
+If your household income qualifies you for cost-sharing reductions as well as a premium tax credit, you may get a better deal with a silver level plan.
 You can use premium tax credits to buy a plan in any of the four coverage levels (bronze, silver, gold or platinum), but the cost-sharing reductions only apply to plans in the silver level.
-Depending on your health status and the level of cost-sharing assistance you would get, a very low premium bronze plan may be a better deal for you, but if your health care use turns out to be more than you anticipated, you will likely have a high deductible and higher out-of-pocket costs, with no cost-sharing reductions to help lower those.
+If you are very healthy and do not qualify for cost-sharing reductions, a very low premium bronze plan may be a better deal for you.
+However, if your health care use turns out to be more than you anticipated, you will likely have a high deductible and out-of-pocket costs.
 (26 C.F.R. § 1.36B-2; 45 C.F.R. § 155.305).